01 Jul Which Nozzle Tip Should You Use On Your Power Washer?

 - 15° Yellow nozzle

-When the dirt is thick, this nozzle is the one you will want to use.
+When the dirt is thick, the yellow-colored nozzle is the one you will want to use.
 A 15° spray pattern will do some serious cleaning; however, it can still scar wood or vinyl siding.
 This nozzle is great for cleaning dirty concrete, brick, or anytime you need to rinse heavy debris off of a hard surface.
 It packs the punch to make cleaning the dirtiest surface possible with any pressure washer.

 - 25° Green nozzle

 This green nozzle has the widest range of cleaning capabilities.
 The spray pattern is still concentrated enough to clean concrete and brick if you hold it close enough to the surface; yet, gentle enough to clean wood and siding if held slightly further from the surface.
 Gutters, aluminum trim, siding, brick and concrete can all be cleaned with this nozzle tip.
+The green-colored nozzle has a 25 degree spread with about 16″ width at 36 inches above the surface, which is ideal for a soft wash rinse.
+Keep in mind a soft wash rinse requires a straight line between the tip, and the surface.
+If you arc the spray up, you will eliminate all pressure from your power washer.

 - 40° White nozzle